Bursectomy - Surgical Bursa Removal

 - When treating any soft tissue injury, an effective therapy will increase blood flow to the injury while the joint is immobile.

 - This increase in blood flow will accelerate the body's own ability to heal itself.

-- The T•Shellz Wrap® is a highly effective blood circulation stimulation device approved by the FDA for use at home.
+- The T•Shellz Wrap® is a highly effective deep heat medical device registered with the FDA and available for use at home.

 T•Shellz Wrap® =

 Electromagnetic energy is the only way to get your blood flow moving on a deep tissue level for these reasons:

 - Electromagnetic energy waves are not heat waves.

 - When emitted from the T•Shellz Wrap®, electromagnetic energy waves penetrate right through your skin and fat layers until they get to your damaged tissue.

 - Once these energy waves reach your injured bursa, they're absorbed and quickly converted into heat energy right at the location of your injury